John G. Schwarz

-John G. Schwarz. is a business executive and entrepreneur.
+John G. Schwarz is a Canadian business executive and entrepreneur.
 He is the founder and CEO of Visier Inc. and on the board of directors of Synopsys, Teradata, and Avast Software.

-Life
+He previously worked at IBM and was on the executive board of SAP AG and the CEO of BusinessObjects.

+Early life

 John G. Schwarz attended the University of Manitoba where he received a BA in political science and a BSc in computer science.
 He also holds an executive MBA from the University of Toronto.

+Career

 Schwarz was at IBM Corporation from about 1975 to 2000, where he became a general manager of a service unit.

 Schwarz was CEO of Reciprocal Inc., a private e-commerce service provider to the media industry from January 2000 to November 2001 (mi2n.com, WSJ, Buffalo News).

 Schwarz was president and chief operating officer of Symantec Corporation from December 2001 through September 2005.